AAlexeykuz/salut_assembler/README.md

 ### .DATA Value

-.DATA just puts the value in this place in the ram.
+.DATA just puts the given value in the RAM where the instruction is written.

 Possible uses:

 ```
 .DATA Imm

 ```